MoserMichael/my-notes/talking-with-chatgtp-b.md

 -----

-Google is not prioritising hackers news in the result.
-I thought that may be an attempt to differentiate between geniune discussions and machine generate answers.
-See this discussion  [link](https://news.ycombinator.com/item?id=39423949#39427148)
+Google is now prioritising hackers news in its search result.
+I thought that may be an attempt to differentiate between genuine discussions and machine generate answers.
+See this discussion  [link](https://news.ycombinator.com/item?id=39423949#39427148) Maybe they want to guard the future input for LLM training, by focusing on sites with a strong moderation policies.

 me: Is it possible that google is now turning to sites that have a strong moderation policy, as a vetting strategy against LLM generated posts?
 (Maybe November 2022 is turning out to be a new kind of Eternal September for the rest of the Web...)

 ------
 I just realized: there is no way to tell natural stupidity from artificial stupidity.
 I guess that people will spend more time and effort to tell one from the other.
 At some stage people will try to automate this process, and create a tool that tells artificial stupidity from natural stupidity; it might even try to solve a greater problem of telling stupidity from something that makes sense.
 Now this machine might try to automate a fact checking effort, however this fact check will be based on some kind of web search, and will need to tell the authenticity of the content retrieved from the web ... (recursion may start here)